 Like most Mexican restaurants, Little Diner has its specialties, and some items that are better than others.
 Overall, though, this is a very unique “diner” experience–serving that down-home style that lets you know the food is made to appeal to the local population (which is still the major clientele despite the tourists who visit).

-The chile here is no longer so spicy that I think it would be hard for many people to eat (although if you are totally averse to chile it would be best to order accordingly with something like the taco or gordita).
+The chile here is no longer so spicy that I think it would be hard for many people to eat (although if you are totally averse to high spice levels the green enchiladas should be avoided and possibly the red).

 Cuisine: Mexican New Mexican